AdobeDocs/graphql-mesh-gateway/src/pages/gateway/developer-tools.md

 }
 ```

+In the previous example, since `includeHTTPDetailsValue` expects a boolean value and not a string, the corresponding variable for that value `{{env.includeHTTPDetailsValue}}` is not enclosed in quotes.
+If you have strict settings in your IDE that prevent you from saving JSON similar to the previous example, you can instead save the mesh configuration file as a `.txt`.

 After running the [`create`](./command-reference.md#aio-api-meshcreate) or [`update`](./command-reference.md#aio-api-meshupdate) command with the `--env` flag, the published mesh will look like the following:

 ```json